I am passionate about helping companies and individuals see what’s possible and then make plans to achieve it.

-My penchant for envisioning how things could be and running rapidly at the world of the possible manifested in full force starting in college when I helped create Brown University’s Cognitive Science program and finished it in 3 years.
+My penchant for envisioning how things could be, running at the world of the possible, manifested in full force starting in college when I helped create Brown University’s Cognitive Science concentration and finished it in 3 years.

 At Bell Labs, where I spent the bulk of my early career, I created one of AT&T’s all time highest-revenue generating patents because it was based on real customers’ real needs.